TIMIO Player review: screen-free audio for toddlers (vs Yoto and Toniebox)

 As soon as the youngest came home, his big brother immediately ran over to show him the new addition.
 ‘Look, this is how it works!’
 The youngest watched attentively until of course he wanted to press buttons himself.

 The system works with flat discs with pictures you can press to activate the underlying buttons on the player.
 Place the farm animals disc on the TIMIO, tap the bee, and you hear the word and the buzzing of a bee.
 For a two-year-old, the mode without questions is perfect for his attention span.
-The animals and vehicles were favourites from the start, while the classical music disc grew on him over time, becoming a third favourite after the first week.
-After many weeks he still does not care for the other two discs.
+The animals and vehicles were favourites from the start, and the classical music disc caught up after the first week.
+After three weeks he still does not care for the other two discs.

 At first he did tend to go full DJ mode over those buttons; pressing in rapid succession so you only hear half words.
 But soon he was sitting attentively listening to the sounds for five minutes straight and calmly trying things out.
 With the animal sounds I regularly hear happy squeals and see a grin on his face.